A Shared Cluster-based Stochastic Channel Model for Integrated Sensing and Communication Systems: Model Parameterized Analysis and Validation

 \subsection{Stochastic Characteristic Analysis}

-Based on the joint clustering results, we further acquire the stochastic intra- and inter- cluster parameters, including the path number, the root mean square delay spread (rms DS), and the angle spread (rms AS) on all snapshots of JCAS measurements.
+Based on the joint clustering results, we further acquire the stochastic intra- and inter- cluster parameters, including the path number, the root mean square DS (rms DS), and the rms AS on all snapshots of ISAC channel measurements.
 For example, the rms DS in $k^{th}$ cluster is calculated as

 where $\mu_{\tau,k}$ indicates the mean delay of the $k^{th}$ cluster. $\tau_m$ and $p_m$ are respectively the delay and normalized power of the $m^{th}$ MPC. $M_k$ is the total number of the MPCs in the $k^{th}$ cluster.
 Replacing $\tau$ with $\theta$ in the above formulas, the azimuthal AS can be calculated similarly.
 Besides, a method proposed in \cite{dong2007cluster} is utilized here to avoid angular ambiguity.